amed12/amed12.github.io/README.md

 This project is configured to deploy to GitHub Pages automatically.

 ### Automatic Deployment
-- Push to `main` branch triggers automatic deployment via GitHub Actions
+- Push to `master` branch triggers automatic deployment via GitHub Actions
-- The site will be available at: `https://amed12.github.io/amed12.github.io/`
+- The site will be available at: `https://amed12.github.io/`

 ### Manual Deployment
 ```bash